dl-solarity/docs/docs/getting-started/guides/finance/compound-rate-keeper/compound-rate-keeper.md

 Note, that the _compoundRate_ is calculated with the **precision** of `10**25`.
 The **maximum** possible _compoundRate_ is `type(uint128).max * 10**25`.

-The `AbstractCompoundRateKeeper` contract defines the calculation of the compound rate and can serve as a base for implementing diverse lending or staking calculations.
+The `ACompoundRateKeeper` contract defines the calculation of the compound rate and can serve as a base for implementing diverse lending or staking calculations.
 This contract includes the following public functions:

 <table>
   <thead>